gitscrum-team/laravel-gitscrum/README.md

 Laravel GitScrum is a **free application** developed in Laravel 5.4.
 The aim is help the developer teams to use **Git** and **Scrum** on task management of the day-to-day.

-Available in English, Chinese and Brazilian Portuguese.
+Available in English, Chinese and Portuguese.

 ### Features